We are the country's leading internet

-"good" vintage & antique sad or pressing
+I buy vintage & antique

-website http://www.patented-antiques.com
+http://www.patented-antiques.com

-Nobody sells or deals with more antique
+Nobody has bought or sold more antique

 We are primarily interested in rare and